amekusa/auto-input-switch.nvim/README.md

 A Neovim plugin that **automatically switches your input method** (IME / input source) based on context.
 It removes the friction of constantly toggling between English and non-English input methods when coding, writing, or taking notes.

-Works on **macOS, Windows, and Linux**.
+Works on macOS, Windows, and Linux.

 ---

+> [!WARNING]
-**Breaking changes in v5.0.0**
+> **Breaking changes in v5.0.0**
-If you’re upgrading from v4.x or earlier, please check the [Changelog](#changelog) for details.
+> If you’re upgrading from v4.x or earlier, please check the [Changelog](#changelog) for details.

 ## Features
+- **Normalize**:
-- **Normalize** – Always return to Latin input (e.g. US keyboard) outside of Insert mode.
+  Always return to Latin input (e.g. US keyboard) outside of Insert mode.
+- **Restore**:
-- **Restore** – When you return to Insert mode, restore the input method you were using last time.
+  When you return to Insert mode, restore the input method you were using last time.
+- **Match**:
-- **Match** – Detect nearby text and automatically switch to the matching input method (Japanese, Chinese, Korean, Russian, …).
+  Detect nearby text and automatically switch to the matching input method (Japanese, Chinese, Korean, Russian, …).
+- **Popup notifications**:
-- **Popup notifications** – Show a small popup whenever the plugin switches your input method.
+  Show a small popup whenever the plugin switches your input method.

 ## Installation